Planning a Hanoi itinerary from Singapore?

 Trip at a Glance

-- Duration: 5 Days, 4 Nights (Best for a short getaway from SG).
+- Duration: 5 Days, 4 Nights (Best for a short getaway from Singapore).

 - Flights: Singapore Airlines (SQ192/SQ193) – approx. 3.5 hours.

-- Best Time to Visit: Oct–Nov or Mar–Apr (though we went for our anniversary!).
+- Best Time to Visit: Oct–Nov or Mar–Apr (though we went in Jan for our anniversary!).

 - Must-Do: 2D1N Lan Ha Bay Cruise (Quieter than Halong Bay).